 Utah Community Credit Union was originally founded at Brigham Young University for its employees in 1955.
 The credit union has since expanded and now has over 125,000 members.
 In order to be a member of Utah Community Credit Union, you must live, work, or attend school in Box Elder County, Davis County, Juab County, Morgan County, Salt Lake County, Sanpete County, Summit County, Tooele County, Utah County, Wasatch County, or Weber County.

-Utah Community Credit Union offers personal loans for any reason with no collateral and a fixed interest rate that starts at 7.99 percent APR.
+Utah Community Credit Union offers personal loans for any reason with no collateral and a fixed interest rate.

 The credit union also boasts a quick online application so you can potentially get your money the same day.
 It has flexible term lengths so you can borrow money for a term that is right for you.